Interlocked min/max on HLSL single precision floats (Part II)

 In practice, what this means is the following:

-1. If all your floating point inputs are positive, you can just cast it to an int, do a signed InterlockedMin or InterlockedMax, and everything will work as indended.
-Casting the result from an int back to a float will produce the correct result.
+- If all your floating point inputs are positive, you can just cast it to an

-3. If your floating point inputs might be positive or negative, you could check the sign bit an invert all other bits, or simply use the order-preserving unsigned mapping used in the previous post (which can avoid the conditional altogether).
+or vice versa.
+This is equivalent to introducing a minus sign and leveraging the method above, but without any arithmetic costs. - If your floating point inputs might be positive or negative, you could check the sign bit an invert all other bits, or simply use the order-preserving unsigned mapping used in the previous post (which can avoid the conditional altogether).
 I prefer the unsigned mapping which avoids the conditional in this case.

 Here’s what the above points look like in code: